-SCCM Cloud Attach is the feature that helps to Sync SCCM devices with Intune so that Helpdesk and other teams can manage devices from the MEM Admin center (Intune) portal.
+SCCM Cloud Attach is the feature that helps to Sync SCCM devices with Intune so that Helpdesk and other teams can manage devices from the Intune portal.

 You can also perform remote actions for SCCM clients from Intune portal.
 You can follow the steps to check the SCCM Cloud Attach Sync status with Intune:

-1. Log in to the MEM Admin Center -> Navigate to Tenant Administration
+1. Log in to the Intune Admin Center -> Navigate to Tenant Administration

 2. Click on the tab – Connectors and Tokens -> click on Microsoft Endpoint Configuration Manager

 This is where you can check the SCCM and Intune sync: The connection status – Healthy and Last successful sync time along with the following details such as Name of SCCM Server, Site code, Site full version, Site mode, and Support ID.

 SCCM Cloud Attach sync SCCM DB with Intune?